-Didier Cossin is Professor of Governance and Finance.
+Didier Cossin is Chaired Professor of Governance and Finance, and Founder and Director of the IMD Global Board Center.
 He works with owners, boards, and senior leaders to help them improve organizational performance through best-in-class governance and decision making.
-At IMD, he is the Founder and Director of the IMD Global Board Center and holds the UBS Chair in Banking and Finance.
+He also holds the UBS Chair in Banking and Finance.

 Cossin is the originator of the Four Pillars of Board Effectiveness methodology and an advocate of stewardship – the idea that leaders should aim to deliver positive long-term social and economic impact.